-F. A. Bernett Books has been serving the needs of librarians, curators and collectors of rare, unusual and scholarly books on art, architecture and related fields for almost 70 years.
+F. A. Bernett Books has been serving the needs of librarians, curators and collectors of rare, unusual and scholarly books on art, architecture and related fields for over 70 years.

 German-Jewish war refugees Frederick Alexander Bernett and Ilse Blum Bernett founded the company in May of 1944, taking a small office directly across from New York’s Grand Central Station.
 Having fled occupied France for the United States themselves just three years earlier, the Bernetts coincidentally issued their first stock list, France: History Art Literature, on September 1, 1944, mere days after Allied forces liberated Paris.
 Art-related titles sold particularly well, leading the couple to focus on rare & out-of-print reference materials on the fine and decorative arts, architecture and archeology.
 They drew on their common training as academic art historians (both Frederick and Ilse had completed doctoral studies at the University of Berlin) to guide the business, and soon became known as reputable dealers in the field.